SpicySyntax/TV-Script-Generator/README.md

 # TV-Script-Generator

-This NLP project attempts to generate Seinfield Scripts using [Long short-term memory](https://en.wikipedia.org/wiki/Long_short-term_memory) Recurrent Neural Networks that have been trained using a dataset of existing Seinfield scripts/
+This NLP project attempts to generate Seinfield Scripts using [Long short-term memory](https://en.wikipedia.org/wiki/Long_short-term_memory) Recurrent Neural Networks that have been trained using a dataset of existing Seinfield scripts.